 Account-based Marketing playbook

-An orchestrated set of strategies and tactics to target each Target Account.
+An orchestrated set of Account-based Marketing tactics to target each Target Account.
 A typical ABM playbook would include the value proposition, messaging, content, creatives and media channels used to target the relevant account(s).

 Account-based Marketing program